Byte-Stuff/Everest/docs/LambdaLang/README.md

 ## Interrupts

 Like any CPU, you can trigger an interrupt from LambdaLang using the ITR instruction.
-This will stop the code, save it to the InterruptStack.
+This will stop the code and save it to the Interrupt Stack.\
 Interrupts are separated in two different usage methods:

 ### Firmware Interrupt